Program on International Law and Relations in Asia

 Image credit: Robert Padovani

-USALI launched its online essay series, USALI Perspectives, in October 2020 in order to advance dialogue between the US and East Asian legal communities.
-The short essays are intended to be relevant and accessible to readers beyond academe who are interested in law and policy in and about Asia.
-Essays published over the past 12 months that addressed topics in international law and policy include:
+USALI’s online essay series, USALI Perspectives, offers another platform for dialogue between the US and East Asian legal communities.
+The short essays are intended to be relevant and accessible to readers beyond academe.
+Essays published over the past twelve months that address topics in international law and relations include:

 Xuan W. Tay: Chinese Influence Operations Under International Law